-In simulation, the code generated for your MATLAB Function block includes the following run-time checks:
+In simulation, the code generated for your MATLAB® functions includes the following run-time checks and external function calls.

 Memory integrity checks

-These checks detect violations of memory integrity in code generated for MATLAB Function blocks and stop execution with a diagnostic message.
+These checks detect violations of memory integrity in code generated for MATLAB functions and stop execution with a diagnostic message.

-Caution: For safety, these checks are enabled by default.
-Without memory integrity checks, violations result in unpredictable behavior.
+For safety, these checks are enabled by default.
+Without memory integrity checks, violations will result in unpredictable behavior.

-Responsiveness checks in code generated for MATLAB Function blocks
+Responsiveness checks in code generated for MATLAB functions

-These checks enable periodic checks for Ctrl+C breaks in the generated code.
+These checks enable periodic checks for Ctrl+C breaks in code generated for MATLAB functions.
 Enabling responsiveness checks also enables graphics refreshing.

-Caution: For safety, these checks are enabled by default.
-Without these checks, the only way to end a long-running execution might be to terminate MATLAB®.
+For safety, these checks are enabled by default.
+Without these checks the only way to end a long-running execution might be to terminate MATLAB.

-Generally, generating code with run-time checks enabled results in more lines of generated code and slower simulation than generating code with the checks disabled.
-Disabling run-time checks usually results in streamlined generated code and faster simulation, with these caveats:
+Generally, generating code with run-time checks enabled results in more generated code and slower simulation than generating code with the checks disabled.
+Similarly, extrinsic calls are time consuming and have an adverse effect on performance.
+Disabling run-time checks and extrinsic calls usually results in streamlined generated code and faster simulation, with these caveats:

 |Memory integrity checks||You are sure that your code is safe and that all array bounds and dimension checking is unnecessary.|